Matthew Dominick: Personal life

 Dominick and his wife, Faith, have two daughters.

-His parents still live in Wheat Ridge, Colorado.
+Photography is one of his hobbies.
+During his time on the ISS, his images of weather phenomena, storms, spacecraft, and his creative ways of capturing everyday life on the station garnered media attention.

 Awards and honors

 Dominick was the 2015 Naval Test Wing Atlantic Test Pilot of the Year and a Member of the 2015 Department of the Navy Test Team of the Year.
 He has received three Strike/Flight Air Medals, Navy and Marine Corps Commendation Medal, and three Navy and Marine Corps Achievement Medals.
 He is a member of the Society of Experimental Test Pilots, Society of Flight Test Engineers, and the Tailhook Association.